 Notwithstanding the above, the Group evaluates the expected credit loss on customers in financial difficulties separately.
-There is no customer in financial difficulties during the financial year.

-The Group's and the Company's credit risk exposure for trade receivables are set out in Note 23(b)(ii) to the financial statements.
+The Group's and the Company's credit risk exposure for trade receivables are set out in Note 22(b) (ii) to the financial statements.